Time synchronization solutions for the energy sector

 Analogue and digital clocks for the energy sector

 Accurate time distribution is essential in the energy sector, in different operational environments.
-Clocks are synchronised via time servers using protocols such as the NTP or the PTP, thus ensuring time consistency across all the energy infrastructure.
+Clocks are synchronized via time servers using protocols such as the NTP or the PTP, thus ensuring time consistency across all the energy infrastructure.

 With their traditional and intuitive display, analogue clocks offer quick and easy time reading, making them suitable for areas where immediate visualisation is required.